 Frequently Asked Questions:

 No, you are not required to designate your proposal through the PHF research awards mechanism.
-You are free to submit through the established REF and CORE processes, which do not entail the additional 1-pg impact statement and additional PHF requirements (i.e., participation in annual social event with local physicians/clinicians).
+You are free to submit through the established REF and SF processes, which do not entail the additional 1-pg impact statement and additional PHF requirements (i.e., participation in annual social event with local physicians/clinicians).
 However, given the estimated commitment from the VPR (~$110,000/year) and the PHF match (~$110,000/year), it is unlikely that additional health-oriented proposals will be funded through the normal process due to anticipated needs to fund other strategic areas across campus with limited funds (i.e., water, energy, transportation, computing, etc).
 Note that there is not a mid-career category for established REF processes, so PHF-MC is unique to health-oriented research at this time.

-If my research entails some health-oriented dimension, but my primary goal is to submit a NSF grant, should I submit my proposal through the PHF research awards program or the existing REF or Core Facilities program?
+If my research entails some health-oriented dimension, but my primary goal is to submit a NSF grant, should I submit my proposal through the PHF research awards program or the existing REF or Shared Facilities program?

 As outlined in the awards description, a primary goal of the PHF investment is to advance research designed to collect impactful preliminary data necessary to be competitive for external funding from federal agencies and foundations with a human health focus, particularly NIH.
 As such, proposals are expected to have such external funding programs as a primary endpoint.